Tiebreakers

 What happens if I check the “Yes” box on the enrollment application to have my twins assigned together?

-If you check the “yes” box, indicating that you want your twins to be assigned together, then the student assignment process will treat them initially as individual students in the computerized process.
-Once one twin receives a tentative assignment, the other twin will be linked with the sibling and the process will seek to assign the sibling to the school if space allows.
-If there is no space for the second twin, then neither twin will be assigned.
-If neither twin receives an assignment to any choice school, then both twins will be assigned to the school closest to home with two openings.
+If you check the “yes” box, indicating that you want your twins to be assigned together, then the student assignment process will treat them as linked students during the assignment process.
+The siblings will be in the same position among the list of applicants, and have the same odds as each other of getting assigned to each of their choices.
+The assignment process will seek to assign both siblings to the same school if space allows.
+If there is not space for both twins at a specific school, then neither twin will be assigned there.
+If neither twin receives an assignment to any of their requested schools, then both twins will be assigned to the school closest to home with two openings.

 What happens if I don’t check the “Yes” box on the enrollment application to have my twins assigned together?

-If you do not check the “yes” box indicating that you want your twins assigned together, they will go into the assignment process as individual students for the entire process.
-There will be a possibility that they may be separated in this process.
+If you do not check the “yes” box indicating that you want your twins assigned together, they will go into the assignment process as individual students.
+There will be a possibility that they may be assigned to different schools during the assignment process.

 What are my options if the twins are separated?